learnable-content/esteban-hererra-screencast/README.md

-# Slackbots and natural language
+# Slack Incoming Webhooks

-This Slackbot is a wrapper for the Numbers API that shows how to process natural language using Wit.ai and BotKit.
+This Slackbot is a wrapper for the Numbers API that shows how incoming webhooks in Slack work using BotKit.

 You can follow the [tutorial](http://sitepoint.com) to build this application or jump straight to the code.